tfabris/BlueGigaEmpeg/README.md

 module.
 See the section titled "Debug Bluetooth Connection if needed" for more details on how to use the connector for debugging.

-Arduino power connector: The Arduino has a 5.5mm barrel plug connector for power.
-This connector is not exposed on the outside of the BlueGigaEmpeg enclosure.
-Do not use this connector.
-Power the BlueGigaEmpeg module only from the tuner plug via the empeg itself.

 Apply power and pair Bluetooth
 ==============================================================================
 Apply power to the empeg, and the BlueGigaEmpeg module will receive power.
-Make sure the empeg is not in "sleep" mode, power to the tuner module connector is turned off in sleep mode.
+Make sure the empeg is not in "sleep" mode, since power to the tuner module connector is turned off in sleep mode.

 The first time you use the BlueGigaEmpeg, you will need to pair it with your